Sibylle of Saxe-Lauenburg

 Sibylle of Saxe-Lauenburg (Franziska Sibylle Auguste; 21 January 1675 - 10 July 1733) was Margravine of Baden-Baden.
 Born a Duchess of Saxe-Lauenburg, she was the wife of Louis William, Margrave of Baden-Baden, a famous Imperial general who was known as the Türkenlouis.
-She was the consort of the ruler of Baden-Baden (1690–1707) and regent (1707–1727) durng the minority of her son Louis George.
+She was the consort of the ruler of Baden-Baden (1690–1707) and regent (1707–1727) during the minority of her son Louis George.
 Her older sister Anna Maria Franziska of Saxe-Lauenburg was the future Grand Duchess of Tuscany as the wife of Gian Gastone de' Medici.

 Early life

 Franziska Sibylle Augusta was born in 1675 at the Schloss Ratzeburg, the second surviving daughter of Julius Francis, Duke of Saxe-Lauenburg and his wife Countess Palatine Maria Hedwig Augusta of Sulzbach.

 In 1676 the family moved to Schlackenwerth in Bohemia where she and her sister spent their youth.
 When their mother died in 1681, their education was entrusted to Countess Eva Polyxena of Werschowitz (died 1699).
 Their education was conducted in the art of courtly etiquette in conversation, painting and music, deemed the traditional education for a female in the era.
 She was also taught by her grandfather Christian Augustus, Count Palatine of Sulzbach.

 As the two sisters were the only surviving children of the duke and duchess of Saxe-Lauenburg, they were desirable candidates for marriage as their father's only heirs.
 Upon his death, Sibylle's sister would become the duchess of Saxe-Lauenburg in her own right and would pass the duchy to her children.